Journalism Fellowship Opportunities

 Community Reporting Network

 In 2025-2026, KneeDeep has been offering community reporting network fellowships under a special grant from the CO2 Foundation which prioritizes hyperlocal reporting and Spanish language reporting.
 In fall 2025, fellows included four community college students.
-In spring 2026, 3 high school students are participating.
+In spring 2026, three high school students are participating.

 More CRN fellowships may be available in the summer or fall but won’t be officially posted until July 2026.

-CRN fellows typically get a stipend of $1000-$2000 and produce at least four stories in words, pictures, video, audio or social media post.
-The experience is more independent study, with editorial supervision, than newsroom.
+CRN fellows typically get a stipend of $1,000-$2,000 and produce at least four stories in words, pictures, video, audio, or social media post.
+The experience is more independent study with editorial supervision than newsroom.

 Estuary Fellowships